 EMPOWER Rivers Community Grant

 Thames21 recognises the fantastic work being done by volunteers and community groups to improve the health of London’s rivers.
-To support this work, Thames21 will be awarding grants of up to £20,000 for small-scale volunteer-led river restoration projects and water quality monitoring initiatives.
-Thames21 has a total of £290,000 for this grant scheme to be awarded over the next 5 years.
+To support this work, Thames21 will be awarding grants of up to £20,000 for small-scale volunteer-led river restoration projects and monitoring initiatives.
 This grant scheme is awarded as part of EMPOWER Rivers, a Thames21 project funded by the Lund Trust.

 Are you concerned about the health of your local waterway?
 This grant can provide you with the equipment you need to become a citizen scientist to gather crucial data that will help identify pollution sources; find solutions to combat pollution, and monitor the effectiveness of these solutions.